SEO for Property Management

-We want to explain what property management SEO really is, what it isn’t, and what it means to you.
+We want to explain what property management SEO really is, what it isn’t, and what it means to you as a property manager.

-- How closely the content on your website matches the searcher’s keyphrase,
+- How closely the content on your website matches the searcher’s particular keyword

-- If your company has supportive pages on social media, and
+- If your company has supportive pages on social media

 - How recently your website was updated with the most relevant information

 Like we said in the beginning, SEO is a process, not a product, so no one can guarantee moving your website to #1 on Google.
-BUT, you do have control over many factors that influence SEO, and through careful research and effort, you can improve your ranking over time.
+But, you do have control over many factors that influence SEO, and through careful research and effort, you can improve your search engine rankings over time.
 Let’s briefly break down some of the important factors of search engine optimization for a property manager.

 Search engines want to present the most relevant, recent information to its searchers.